jdc-cunningham/modular-pi-cam/DEVLOG.md

 12:33 PM

 Okay this is all working now... the camera will just have to be coordinated when it is being used

+Damn haven't heard Waax in a min

+12:42 PM

+I'm losing momentum dang

+Doubt I'll be able to integrate this into the camera software, just demo it working from SSH call

+12:46 PM

+Look at that... learning about photography by programming the UI of one ha

+Shutter speed in this case and how picamera2 uses thes values (microseconds) vs. fraction of seconds (camera brands)